SEN Report September 2019

 The schools’ SEN Policy and Equality Statement can both be found on our website.

-Some pupils may qualify for and receive support from outside agencies or teachers from the Specialist Teaching Service or the Occupational Therapist.
+Some pupils may qualify for and receive support from outside agencies or teachers from the Specialist Teaching Service.
 The local authority may grant an Education and Health Care Plan for pupils with long term and complex needs.
-The class teacher and the SENCO track the progress of pupils with SEN each term using the school’s assessment system of Rising Stars assessment papers in Reading, Maths and Spelling and Grammar, along with other measures such as reading and spelling ages ,1:1 reading analyses, Boxall profiles and Strengths and Difficulties questionnaires.
+The class teacher and the SENCO track the progress of pupils with SEN each term using the school’s assessment system of Rising Stars assessment papers in Reading, Maths and Spelling and Grammar, along with other measures such as reading and spelling ages and 1:1 reading analyses.
 Parents/carers are consulted when a child is added to or removed from the SEN list.

 Manor Farm Community Junior School is located on a large and open site.
 The school is of an open-plan design with many rooms linking to each other and not many corridors.
 One Year 6 classroom is accessible via another classroom.
 Most of the classrooms are on one level.
 Some paths have ramps and rails to aid access.
 In our Entrance Hall there are low steps to enable access to the offices, staffroom, staff toilets and Year 3 classrooms.
 There are two toilets adapted for use by those with disabilities and one allocated disabled parking bay.

 The school identifies training requirements for SEN as part of the School Development Plan.
 The SENCO oversees the SEN training needs of all staff.
-Within the last year staff have received training on ASD, fine motor skills and handwriting, dyscalculia, Down’s syndrome and supporting children who are coping with trauma.
+Within the last year, staff have received training on ASD, ADHD, dyslexia, anxiety, attachment theory, sensory processing difficulties and language disorders.
 Sharing of knowledge and expertise is encouraged.

 Educational Psychology Service